Forest Grown Shiitake Mushroom Production Workshop – Spring 2025

 Space is very limited!
 This is a small group workshop, so register early if you want a spot – this will sell out quickly.

 The registration deadline is 5:00 p.m.
-Friday, May 31, 2024.
-Cancellation requests must be received before May 30, 2024 to be eligible for a refund.
-Eventbrite processing fees are non-refundable.
-Cancellations of mail-in registrations may be subject to a $10 administrative fee.
+Monday, April 21, 2025.
+Cancellation requests must be received before April 21, 2025 to be eligible for a refund.
+Humanitix processing fees are non-refundable.

 Registration